NTAP Stock: NetApp Inc. (NASDAQ:NTAP) Is Still Worth a Bite

 Is the stock of NTAP attractive?

-In related news, CEO, Kurian George sold 160,800 shares of the company’s stock in a transaction that recorded on Mar 10.
-The sale was performed at an average price of 66.85, for a total value of 10,749,255.
-As the sale deal closes, the EVP, SSSBU and CIBU, Anderson Brad now bought 8,100 shares of the company’s stock, valued at 500,470.
-Also, EVP Finance & Operations, CFO, BERRY MICHAEL J bought 15,000 shares of the company’s stock in a deal that was recorded on Dec 17.
-The shares were price at an average price of 63.89 per share, with a total market value of 958,329.
-Following this completion of acquisition, the Director, NEVENS THOMAS MICHAEL now holds 16,000 shares of the company’s stock, valued at 942,050.
+In related news, President, CERNUDA CESAR sold 14,000 shares of the company’s stock in a transaction that recorded on Jun 15.
+The sale was performed at an average price of 82.84, for a total value of 1,159,735.
+As the sale deal closes, the CEO, Kurian George now sold 160,800 shares of the company’s stock, valued at 10,749,255.
+Also, EVP, SSSBU and CIBU, Anderson Brad bought 8,100 shares of the company’s stock in a deal that was recorded on Mar 05.
+The shares were price at an average price of 61.79 per share, with a total market value of 500,470.
+Following this completion of acquisition, the EVP Finance & Operations, CFO, BERRY MICHAEL J now holds 15,000 shares of the company’s stock, valued at 958,329.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.20%.